aeternity/documentation-hub/docs/getting-started/coding-locally-with-aeproject/README.md

 - Completed the <a href="../hello-world-with-sophia" target="_blank">HelloWorld with Sophia</a> tutorial

 ## Installing AEproject
-**AEproject** is an æternity framework which helps with setting up an æpp project.
+**AEproject** is an æternity framework that helps with setting up an æpp project.
 The framework makes the development of smart contracts in the æternity network very easy.
-It provides commands for compilation of smart contracts, running a local æternity node, unit testing and deployment of smart contracts.
+It provides commands for the compilation of smart contracts, running a local æternity node, unit testing and deployment of smart contracts.

 The package is available for installation from the npm global repository.
 You will be able to install it via the following command:
 ```